Location - Magnetic Island National Park, North Queensland, Australia

 Some say this looking like Bugs Bunny's ears but is known by the local bushwalkers as 'Jack and Jill', an apt name for the peak.
 Follow the blue tape up from the water tank.
 The blue tape leads you to the creek bed where you walk up to you see the rock cairn and go straight up the hill from there.

-The Labyrinth and The Outcrop, Horseshoe Bay
+The Labyrinth and The Pyramid, Horseshoe Bay

 There is a fireplace in one of these caves just down from The Labyrinth.
 The Labyrinth, itself is a maze of passages that take you on a three-dimensional exploration.
 Continue up the hill and along the ridge.
 Soon you'll find a large granite outcrop providing views across the bays, out to the ocean, and to the forts.
+This rock looks like a pyramid from certain angles, hench the name.

 Nicknamed after the rusty picket lodged into the crack on the peak.
 This peak provides views of Horseshoe Bay in across to Balding Bay and Radical Bay.
 Starting along the Horseshoe Bay to Radical Bay Track and ascend the ridgeline where you see a break in the vegetation.